hauke96/the-green-spot/content/posts/iceland-2018-report-1/index.en.md

 Before entering the plain Sandar and passing the river Frennri-Emstrua, we had a breathtaking view through the canyon (s. below).
 But only because we left the normal hiking path!

-{{< imgScale "DSC00493_1600.JPG" "This view of the Markarfljöt is only accessible when leaving the normal Laguavegur hiking path" "500x r90" >}}
+{{< imgScale "DSC00493_1600.JPG" "This view of the Markarfljöt is only accessible when leaving the normal Laguavegur hiking path."
+"500x r90" >}}

 The Bridge over the Frennri-Emstrua looked pretty adventurous and the slopes were very steep.
 After passing the bridge, we did _not_ walked uphill to the Botnar campsite but turned right towards the Entujökull glacier.